learn-co-curriculum/phase-1-array-foreach-method/README.md

 method family are basically slight variations on `map` and `reduce`.

 But `map` and `reduce` are "child" collection-processing methods from the root collection-processing method of them all, `.forEach`.
-In this lesson we'll talk about `forEach` and why it's a good idea to avoid it.
+In this lesson, we'll talk about `forEach` and why it's a good idea to avoid it.
 Let's use it real quick.

 ## Use `forEach` to Work with an Array